-Ritual Of Fire by DV Bishop
+Carnival Of Lies by DV Bishop (#5 Cesare Aldo)

 The Jinn and The Sword by Robert Truss Peacock and Sara Lawrence Cook